Paul Zorner: Night fighter

 Following the 1939 aerial Battle of the Heligoland Bight, bombing missions by the Royal Air Force (RAF) shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
 Each sector, named a Himmelbett (canopy bed), would direct the night fighter into visual range with target bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.

-Zorner joined the German night fighter force on 20 October 1941 and was ordered to Schleißheim, Austria, to attend the Nachtjadgschule 1 (Night Fighter School 1) to begin conversion and night fighter training on the Messerschmitt Bf 110.
+Zorner joined the German night fighter force on 20 October 1941 and was ordered to Schleißheim, Munich, to attend the Nachtjadgschule 1 (Night Fighter School 1) to begin conversion and night fighter training on the Messerschmitt Bf 110.
 At Schleißheim Zorner learned the rudiments of air combat and day fighter tactics which he completed on 28 December 1941.
 From 1 January 1942 Zorner undertook night fighter training Nachtjadgschule 1, at the Ingolstadt base.
 On 1 April 1942 he was promoted to Oberleutnant (First Lieutenant).
 He graduated on 20 May 1942.
 The final phase of training was completed with Ergänzungs-Nachtjagdgruppe (Supplementary Night Hunting Group) at Stuttgart.

 Zorner was posted to 8.
 Staffel (squadron), II.
 Gruppe (Group) Nachtjagdgeschwader 2 (NJG 2—Night Fighter Wing 2) based at Gilze-Rijen Air Base in the Netherlands on 1 July 1942.
 On 3 October 1942 Zorner was moved again, this time to 10./Nachtjagdgeschwader 3 (NJG 3—Night Fighter Wing 3), at Grove, where he remained until 5 December 1942.
 The next day he was ordered to Wittmundhafen and appointed Staffelkapitän (squadron leader) of 2./NJG 3.
 Zorner held this command until 15 March 1943.
 The Staffel was equipped with the Dornier Do 217 night fighter.
 Zorner disliked flying the Dornier and lobbied his commanding officer, Gruppenkommandeur Egmont Prinz zur Lippe-Weißenfeld to fly the Bf 110.
 Lippe-Weißenfeld agreed on the condition that he flies both operationally in rotation with other units.